 Problem 1: No-Shows Without a Reminder System

 No-shows are the most direct form of revenue loss in appointment-based businesses.
 A client who doesn't show up occupies a slot you could have filled.
-Most no-shows are not intentional — the client forgot, got busy, and didn't realize they hadn't cancelled.
+Most no-shows are not intentional — the client forgot, got busy, and didn't realize they hadn't canceled.

 Solution: Implement automated SMS reminders as the minimum baseline.
 Include a one-tap confirm or cancel link so the client's response is instant and you can fill the slot if they cancel.